North Carolina Mountains Fall Foliage

 Linn Cove Viaduct on Blue Ridge Parkway In Autumn

-To get a vibrant display of fall foliage cool temperatures are needed during the month of September with sunny days and some rain.
+To get a vibrant display of fall foliage cool temperatures are needed during September with sunny days and some rain.
 Too little rain and dry conditions make the trees drop their leaves too early before the colors appear.
 Too much rain and windy conditions will also have a detrimental effect on the fall foliage show.

-Fall Foliage Report 2023 And Weekly Updates:
+Fall Foliage Report 2024 And Weekly Updates:

 Weather And Elevation Is The Key